Cork Emergency Departments

 - Get out of bed slowly.
 First sit up, sit on the side of the bed, then stand up

-- Take your time when changing position, such as when getting up from a chair
+- Take your time when changing position such as getting up from a chair

-- Try to sit down when washing, showering, dressing, or working in the kitchen
+- Try to sit down when washing, showering and dressing

 - Do not walk if you feel dizzy